The Nashua Telegraph runs a pair of stories on transportation plans in the city. Tom West reports on Tuesday's public hearing on the

 “You heard it here,’’ Pignatelli said.
 “2011.”
 The meeting was held in the City Hall auditorium Tuesday to discuss major transportation projects in the region with state officials and representatives from the Nashua Regional Planning Commission.

-While Kevin Landrigan writes up Wednesday's announcement that the state would not be applying for federal funding for the project.
+While Kevin Landrigan writes up Wednesday's announcement that the state would not be applying for

 “The competition for this money is too intense.
 The federal government made it clear to us if there is no operating agreement, there’s no point in making an application or the state just loses its credibility for the future,” Campbell said.